988 (Call/Text/Chat)

 Supporting youth, adults, and families with evidence-based practices and programs.

-With 60 years of dedicated service, AMHC has become the largest behavioral healthcare provider in the region, operating 27 service locations across Aroostook, Hancock, and Washington counties.
+AMHC is a Certified Community Behavioral Health Clinic (CCBHC) offering integrated mental health and substance use treatment services that empower individuals to recover and enhance their overall quality of life.
+With more than 60 years of dedicated service, AMHC is the largest behavioral healthcare provider in the region, operating 27 service locations across Aroostook, Hancock, and Washington counties.
 The agency annually supports up to 5,500 clientele, with a team of 350+ employees delivering a comprehensive range of services in mental health, substance use, crisis, sexual assault, prevention, brain injury, and programs for adults with intellectual disabilities.
-Guided by our mission, we strive to provide integrated healthcare services that empower individuals to recover and enhance their overall quality of life.

 Discover essential support services tailored to your needs.
 From crisis helplines to behavioral health resources and youth assistance, find the guidance you seek.
 Access confidential and free help today!